mishrole/NetCore5_Microservices/README.md

 > **Note**
 >
-> You can also check my [Docker Hub Account](https://hub.docker.com/u/mishrole) to see PlatformService and CommandsService images.
+> You can also check my [Docker Hub Account](https://hub.docker.com/u/mishrole) to see PlatformService and CommandService images.

 ## Run with Kubernetes
 To run the project with Kubernetes, run the following commands: